 Everyone has a smartphone these days, so it makes sense to utilize the amazing technology inside them to benefit your business.
 Take customer relationship management on a remote device using mobile CRM programs and apps.
 Staff can view data and receive valuable alerts about campaigns on a mobile device.

-Another of the many functions of CRM software is the ability to automate certain aspects of your sales process.
+Another of the many functions of a CRM is the ability to automate certain aspects of your sales process.
 This includes outgoing calls and follow-up campaigns, as well as the organization of data for more effective future campaigns.
 Automating these repetitive tasks allows your employees to devote their time and focus to more complex tasks.

 8. Sales Forecasting